Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: GPU implementation

 \section{GPU implementation}

 In this section we will consider an implementation where the assembly of the matrix is conducted exclusively on the GPU and the linear solves are performed exclusively on the CPU.
 This requires the transfer of a large number of matrices in each step from the GPU to the CPU.
 Timing results indicate that the run time of the assembly step (on the GPU) together with the required transfer of data (from the CPU to the GPU) is comparable or smaller than the time it takes to perform the linear solve (on the CPU).
-Thus, in order to hide the communication overhead, we interleave the assembly and transfer operation with the linear solves on the CPU.
-This approach is illustrated in Figure \ref{fig:GPU-interleave1}.
+Thus, to hide the communication overhead, we interleave the assembly and transfer operation with the linear solves on the CPU. \chgtwo{This is possible since, in principle, the assembly step can be computed independently for each individual in the population.
+There is, however, a computational advantage in aggregating multiple such operations together in a single slice.
+Therefore, we divide the population into (usually between $5$ and $20$) subpopulation.
+Each of these slices of the population is then assembled and send to the CPU.
+While the CPU is conducting the linear solve another slice is assembled on the GPU.} This approach is illustrated in Figure \ref{fig:GPU-interleave1}. \chgtwo{In the implementation CUDA streams are used to asynchronously compute on the GPU as well as to asynchronously transfer data from the GPU to the CPU.} It is also possible to interleave the assembly and copy operations.
+However, for the GPU we found that this does not result in an increase in performance.
+Thus, for the remainder of this section we will restrict ourselves to the two-way interleave scheme illustrated in Figure \ref{fig:GPU-interleave1}.

 Note that the overhead of this approach decreases as we increase the number of slices our problem is partitioned into.
 However, since the individual problems become smaller and smaller, overhead inherent in the different parts of the algorithm becomes more pronounced.
 Therefore, a compromise has to be made.
 In general, between $10$ and $20$ slices seems to yield near optimal performance in most circumstances.